2020 United States elections: Attorney general

+Secretary of State

+Regularly scheduled elections were held in 7 of 35 states that elect secretaries of states.
+The previous secretary of state elections for this group of states took place in 2016, except in Vermont where secretaries of state only serve two-year terms and last elected their current secretary of state in 2018.
+Five state secretaries of state ran for re-election and all five won, while Republicans Corey Stapleton of Montana and Bev Clarno of Oregon chose to retire.

+Democrats picked up the secretary of state office in Oregon.

+State Treasurer

+Regularly scheduled elections were held in nine states.
+The previous state treasurer elections for this group of states took place in 2016, except in Vermont where state treasurers only serve two-year terms and last elected their current state treasurer in 2018.
+Eight state treasurers ran for re-election and five won, while Republican Kelly Schmidt of North Dakota chose to retire.

+Republicans picked up the state treasurer offices in Pennsylvania and West Virginia.
+While Democrats picked up the state treasurer office in Washington.

 Other state elections

 In 2020, 82 state supreme court seats are up for election in 35 states.
 This constitutes 24% of all state supreme court seats in the country.
 Various other state courts will also hold elections in 2020.
 Various state executive positions are also up for election in 2020.

 Referendums and ballot measures

 In the 2020 elections, voters considered a number of referendums, initiatives, ballot measures, and state constitutional amendments on a variety of topics, ranging from Medicaid expansion to marijuana legalization to voting rights.
 Since the murder of George Floyd and subsequent protests, there were at least 20 police-related ballot measures across the country, including in California, Illinois, Ohio, Oregon, Pennsylvania, Texas, and Washington.